varenyam-malhotra/high-school-R-programs/README.md

 ## Malhotra Cars PCA Script
 Performs a PCA (Principal Component Analysis) on car data including filtering data, calculating PCAs based on variances and standard deviations, creating new dataframes, and using the ggplot2 library.

+## Malhotra Star
+Analyzes star data from the European Space Agency and analyzing characteristics such as the visual magnitude, parallax, and proper motion in right acsension and declination using tools such as matrices, data filtering, visualization, and plotting.